Emantesta/Sonic-Harvest/README.md

 Code Style: Follow Solidity style guide (e.g., 4-space indentation, NatSpec comments).

 Testing: Include unit tests for new features.
+## Governance
 Governance.sol is a decentralized governance contract for the Sonic Harvest protocol, enabling community-driven decision-making through voting with Sonic Harvest’s voting escrow NFT (veNFT).
 It supports proposals, voting, timelock execution, emergency actions, and contract upgrades, with features like quadratic voting, dynamic thresholds, and optimized gas usage.
 The contract is built using OpenZeppelin’s upgradeable, pausable, and reentrancy-protected frameworks, ensuring security and flexibility.
-Features
+### Features
-veNFT-Based Voting: Voting power is derived from veNFT tokens, representing locked Sonic tokens with weights based on lock duration and amount.
+**veNFT-Based Voting**: Voting power is derived from veNFT tokens, representing locked Sonic tokens with weights based on lock duration and amount.

-Quadratic Voting: Optional quadratic voting reduces the influence of large holders by applying the square root to voting weights, promoting fairness.
+**Quadratic Voting**: Optional quadratic voting reduces the influence of large holders by applying the square root to voting weights, promoting fairness.

-Proposal System: Users can propose governance actions (e.g., fee updates, protocol whitelisting) with customizable quorum, parent dependencies, and quadratic voting.
+**Proposal System**: Users can propose governance actions (e.g., fee updates, protocol whitelisting) with customizable quorum, parent dependencies, and quadratic voting.

-Batch Operations: Supports batch proposal creation and voting to optimize gas costs.
+**Batch Operations**: Supports batch proposal creation and voting to optimize gas costs.

-Template Proposals: Predefined templates for common actions (e.g., fee updates, emergency withdrawals) simplify proposal creation.
+**Template Proposals**: Predefined templates for common actions (e.g., fee updates, emergency withdrawals) simplify proposal creation.

-Delegation: Users can delegate veNFT voting power to others, with efficient batch delegation and revocation.
+**Delegation**: Users can delegate veNFT voting power to others, with efficient batch delegation and revocation.

-Governance Council: A council of elected members can propose and approve emergency actions (e.g., pausing, rebalancing) with veto mechanisms.
+**Governance Council**: A council of elected members can propose and approve emergency actions (e.g., pausing, rebalancing) with veto mechanisms.

-Timelock and Veto: Proposals and upgrades are subject to a timelock delay, with community veto options for emergency actions and upgrades.
+**Timelock and Veto*": Proposals and upgrades are subject to a timelock delay, with community veto options for emergency actions and upgrades.

-Rewards: USDC rewards for voting and cleaning up expired proposals incentivize participation.
+**Rewards**: USDC rewards for voting and cleaning up expired proposals incentivize participation.

-Dynamic Thresholds: Proposal thresholds adjust based on total veNFT supply, ensuring scalability.
+**Dynamic Thresholds**: Proposal thresholds adjust based on total veNFT supply, ensuring scalability.

-Storage Cleanup: Expired proposals are cleaned to prevent storage bloat, with rewards for callers.
+**Storage Cleanup**: Expired proposals are cleaned to prevent storage bloat, with rewards for callers.

-Upgradability: Uses OpenZeppelin’s UUPS proxy pattern for secure upgrades with storage version checks.
+**Upgradability**: Uses OpenZeppelin’s UUPS proxy pattern for secure upgrades with storage version checks.

-Pausability: Governance can pause non-critical operations during emergencies.
+**Pausability**: Governance can pause non-critical operations during emergencies.

-Whitelisting: Only whitelisted targets (e.g., SonicHarvest) can be called by proposals, enhancing security.
+**Whitelisting**: Only whitelisted targets (e.g., SonicHarvest) can be called by proposals, enhancing security.

-Prerequisites
+### Prerequisites
 Solidity Version: ^0.8.20

-Dependencies:
+#### Dependencies:
 OpenZeppelin Contracts (@openzeppelin/contracts and @openzeppelin/contracts-upgradeable):
 UUPSUpgradeable